paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 36

-**Texto original:**
-A company is building an application in the AWS Cloud.
-The application will store data in Amazon S3 buckets in two...

-**Tradução:**
 Uma empresa precisa armazenar dados criptografados em buckets S3 em duas regiões, usando a mesma chave KMS.

 **Resposta correta:**